prometheus/compliance/alert_generator/specification.md

 ### Time Series to Create

-After every evaluation of the rules, for each active alert (i.e. `pending` and `firing` state alerts), the alert-generator MUST produce the following time series with a sample value of 1 and a timestamp matching the evaluation time and send it over to the sample receiver:
+At the end of a single alerting rule evaluation, for each active alert (i.e. `pending` and `firing` state alerts), the alert-generator MUST produce the following time series with a sample value of 1 and a timestamp matching the evaluation time and send it over to the sample receiver.
+The sample MUST be immediately available via the sample querier for the evaluation of subsequent rules in the parent rule group during the same evaluation cycle.

 Series labels (sorted) MUST have these labels only.
 ```